Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 How will payment be submitted to the finalist?

-A payment of $10,000 will be made upon execution of the agreement; the remaining $5,000 upon completion and public opening of the project.
+A payment of $15,000 will be made upon signing a Letter of Agreement with aPA; the remaining $5,000 upon completion and public opening of the project.

 Do I need insurance?